 The Committee is an ad hoc group comprised of Federal experts from interested agencies.
 The current agencies supporting the Committee include the U.S. Army Corps of Engineers, Environment Canada, the National Oceanic and Atmospheric Administration, the Canadian Hydrologic Service, the U.S. Geological Survey, and Natural Resources Canada.
-The Committee consists of six Members: a Co-Chair, Member and Secretary for each of the two countries.
+The Committee consists of six Members: a Co-Chair, Secretary and general member for each of the two countries.
 Co-Chairs share the general management of the Committee and lead the meetings.
 Secretaries share in the preparation of meeting minutes, the booking of meeting venues, the handling of correspondence, and overseeing of general administrative duties.
-Members aid in the management of the Committee as necessary.
+General members aid in the management of the Committee as necessary.
 Members are appointed by a consensus of the other Members of the Committee.
 The Committee generally meets twice annually, alternating locations between the United States and Canada.

 The Committee currently has four Subcommittees: Vertical Control - Water Levels, Hydraulics, Hydrology, and Coordinated Regulation and Routing Model Update.
 These Subcommittees are directed to conduct the required technical studies through collaboration with the appropriate agencies of Canada and the United States.
 Subcommittees typically have two Co-Leads, appointed by the Committee, one each from the United States and Canada.
 The Subcommittee Co-Leads share in the general management of the Subcommittees and lead Subcommittee meetings/teleconferences.
 The Subcommittees host meetings at least twice per year to discuss data coordination, methods of data collection, messaging initiatives and other topics defined by conditions.
 Subcommittee Co-Leads are encouraged to name Secretaries to assist them in the preparation of minutes, reports and other administrative tasks.
 Occasionally, additional Subcommittees are formed in order to accomplish certain tasks.